Lazarus Planet: Monkey Prince

-An unnamed Chinese demoness and her skeletal soldiers release a weakened King Fire Bull from his prison in the Altantic Ocean.
+An unnamed Chinese demoness and her skeletal soldiers release a weakened King Fire Bull from his prison in the Atlantic Ocean.
 The Monkey Prince, Pigsy and Supergirl clean up Metropolis and are assisted by Princess Shellestriah, who wishes to be trained by Pigsy.
-The demoness' soldiers attack the four and while the Monkey Prince fights them off with his clones, some of the soldiers reveal that the Monkey Prince is not the Monkey King's son but a clone of the Monkey King who refused to revert back into hair.
+The demoness' soldiers attack the four and while the Monkey Prince fights them off with his clones, some of the soldiers reveal that the Monkey Prince is not the Monkey King's son but a clone of the Monkey King who refused to revert into hair.
 While the Monkey Prince is shaken by the revelation, the soldiers are able to capture Supergirl due to her weakness to magic and take her to King Fire Bull's lair, who proceeds to consume her qi to revitalize himself.
 While the three pursue the soldiers, Pigsy views the Monkey Prince's memories which confirm he was a clone created from the King's hairs.
-However, Pigsy explains that the Monkey Prince's inability to revert back into hair and choosing to believe that he is real proves that his is the Monkey King's son rather than his clone.
+However, Pigsy explains that the Monkey Prince's inability to revert into hair and choosing to believe that he is real proves that his is the Monkey King's son rather than his clone.
 With his newfound confidence, the Monkey Prince confronts and defeats King Fire Bull, who is resealed by Pigsy.
 As Supergirl thanks the Monkey Prince and his companions, the demoness flees unnoticed.

+Characters introduced

+The event introduced many new characters to the DC Universe.
+These include: